 Instead, use a damp or dry cloth, or give it a hose-down every now and then to keep any buildup off the leaves.
 Dust can also block the leaves!

 If your FLF get some direct sun, in warmer temperatures any oil that sits on the leaves can cause the leaves to burn.
 I have experienced this and its not nice!
-Burn and sunburn can start anywhere on the leaf and turns yellowy before going crispy brown.
+Burn and sunburn can start anywhere on the leaf and can look anywhere from bleached white to crispy brown.

 Let me know if you have any questions or check out my page dedicated to Fiddle Leaf Figs for more info.